esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 In the past you may have found some calls to `ejabberd_hooks:run/3` in the MongooseIM source code.
 Under the hood it called the same handlers with `ok` as the initial accumulator.
-This is deprecated and some day will be removed.
+This is deprecated, and some day will be removed.

 ### Error handling in hooks